clausnz/php-helpers/doc/template/About.tmpl.md

 # About

-The library clausnz/php-helpers is a collection of :nr_functions useful php helper functions.
+The library `clausnz/php-helpers`  is a collection of `:nr_functions useful php helper functions.
-Once installed, the global functions are accessable from everywhere in your code, without any use-statement.
+Once installed, the global functions are accessable from **everywhere** in your code, without the need of any use-statement.

 ```php
 <?php